CORTEZDAIANE/nicolastheo/README.md

 - 🔭 I’m currently working on my own projects just to learn and pratice Programming (BACK-END and Front-end. **FULL STACK**) Trying and Data Science👨🏽‍🔬 and Analytcs🕵🏽‍♀️🤓.
-- 🌱 I’m currently learning Python, HTML, Javacript, CSS, SLQ, ORACLE and Power BI. - I'm trying to follow that sequence.
+- 🌱 I’m currently learning Python, HTML, Javacript, CSS - I'm trying to follow that sequence.
+Next ones:  SLQ, AWS, ORACLE and Power BI.
 - 👯 I'm looking to collaborate on projects related to the things I'm learning, to learn more and improve my skills.
 - 🤔 I’m looking for help e collaborate with the IT community.
 All my important studies I will put them here.
 - ⚡ Fun fact: All my youth I worked with data analysis, before I knew it existed.
 So because of $$ I switched careers and graduated in law.
 But now the love of Data and Programming is higher.
 After 10 years of another career I am going to IT with all my strength.